hendricius/the-bread-code/basics/tools.md

 ## Required

 ### Love
-Doing bread is a nobel activity, you need to put love in it.
+Doing bread is a noble activity, you need to put love in it.
 You take care of it and the result will change you perception of what bread is.
 This doesn't mean that you cannot do anything else at the same time.
 The bread preparation has to fit you life and not vice versa.
 Love is for sure something that you want to put in your bread.

 ### Oven
 It is ideal have an oven able to reach 250°C / 482°F. The first 15mins to half an hour you will use the oven at that temperature if you use a dutch oven.